About the lab

 What types of engagements is the lab a fit for?

-Founders and small teams who want mastery-tier marketing engineering done as one integrated practice rather than stitched across three vendors.
-Site rebuilds on Astro or Next.js with the analytics, ads, SEO, and lead-delivery email all on the same foundation.
-Ongoing Google Ads management on top of that for the engagements that warrant it.
-Verticals served today include tattoo studios, restaurants, and founder-led service brands.
+Founders and small teams that want marketing engineering handled as one integrated practice.
+Site rebuilds on Astro or Next.js, with analytics, ads, SEO, and lead-delivery email on the same foundation.
+Ongoing Google Ads management where it fits.
+Verticals served include tattoo studios, restaurants, and founder-led service brands.
 Budget shape: SMB to mid-market, premium-priced for the depth.

 Why such a small caseload?

-The depth of the practice does not survive volume.
-Each engagement opens with a deep-dive intake that produces a per-client knowledge set and an expert copywriting bot trained on that client’s actual voice.
-Each one is a foundation the rest of the work compounds on.
-Brandon runs a small number per cycle on purpose.
+The deep-dive intake produces a per-client knowledge set and an expert copywriting bot trained on that client’s actual voice.
+A small caseload protects the time required to build and use both.
 Selective by design, premium-priced.

 What technologies does the lab build on?

-Astro and Next.js for the frontend, with Sanity or Strapi where the content scope warrants a CMS.
+Astro and Next.js handle the frontend, with Sanity or Strapi where content warrants a CMS.
 Vercel hosts production.
-Inngest handles scheduled jobs and background workflows.
-The agency’s analytics and reporting backend runs on Vercel, Inngest, Tremor, and the Anthropic API.
-GTM and GA implementations get baked into every build at elite-tier depth.
-Internally, the codified-process layer runs on Claude Code with the Odyssey design skill, the ad-ops skill, the custom recording system, and a library of per-client copywriting bots underneath.
-Schema-first, component-driven, mobile-app-grade UX as a default.
+Inngest runs scheduled jobs and background workflows.
+The analytics + reporting backend uses Vercel, Inngest, Tremor, and the Anthropic API.
+GTM and GA implementation sits inside the foundation.
+In Claude Code, internal systems include the Odyssey design skill, ad-ops skill, custom recording system, and per-client copywriting bots.
+Schema-first, component-driven, with mobile actions at thumbs.

 Does the lab take on ongoing Google Ads management?